 Desiree Elsevier's viola is made by Otto Stam, 1972, instrument no. 105.
 The color of the stain used on the instrument is called "drakenbloed" or dragon blood. http://www.stam-vioolbouw.nl/

 When she’s not playing the viola, she is trying to make the great American short film, learning the best ways to tell stories.
-In addiction she knits, she gardens, she’s an avid reader, an amateur writer, and is an accidental triathlete.
+In addiction she knits, she gardens, she’s an avid reader, an amateur writer, is an accidental triathlete, and is looking for the ideal location for the perfect house (suggestions will be entertained!).

 photo credit Michael Benabib